Full-Body Workout Plan for Beginners

 Most beginners feel stronger within two to four weeks and see visible changes within two to three months when training is consistent and nutrition supports their goal.
 Strength on the bar usually climbs faster than visible muscle, so use your logged numbers as your main progress signal.

-Can I follow this plan with a friend in Trackist?
+Can I build this plan in Trackist?